tanuj2802/AI-Driven-Personalized-Marketing-Content-Generation/README.md

 • Basic customer information
 • Transaction categories, amounts and timestamps

+## Steps to run the notebook

-First we need to unzip data.zip file and store all the 3 files in the data folder
+1. First we need to unzip data.zip file and store all the 3 files in the data folder.
+Use unzip notebook to upload all the provided data files in the data folder
+2.